 Very rarely, some people have a reaction soon after the injection, like a rash.
 The nurse will know how to treat this.
-It is not a reason not to have more injections for HPV or other diseases.
+It is not a reason to avoid vaccinations.

 Severe allergic reactions are very rare and nurses are trained to deal with them.
 People recover completely with treatment, usually within a few hours.